mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 TODO: Photo of Retail box, open, closed

 Our contract manufacturer did a great job on the box.
-It's not going to grab your eye if you saw it on the shelf at Best Buy, but it matches customer expectations of professional networking hardware they ordered online.
+It's not going to grab your eye if you saw it on the shelf at Best Buy, but it feels like reasonable packaging for professional networking hardware.

 If someone were to make a TinyPilot unboxing video now, I'd be happy to see them open it.